lizdebiase/agile/README.md

 +
 + **Step 3**: Create list of features for each stage: We looked at each stage of the process and we defined the list of features which should be part of this stage.
 In this step we try to boost our own creativity and defined as many features as we can but at the same time we made sure we focused on creating  an unprioritized bucket of ideas to help the customer solve her/his problem.
 As a result we generated the features and placed it under the stage names.
 +
-+ **Step 4:**  Prioritize the features : We prioritize each feature in each stage according to a few factors:
++ **Step 4:**  Prioritize the features : We prioritized each feature in each stage according to a few factors:

     - Question 1: How important is this feature for finishing the process?
     - Question 2: How often will the feature be used?